 State law says you can’t be punished for making calls for help – no matter how many you make.
 You can’t be evicted or fined even if there is a local city law that says a landlord has to evict or fine a tenant after a certain number of 9-1-1 calls.

-If you are facing any punishment based on your calls to 9-1-1, like an infraction report, a notice to vacate or a termination of your lease, that is against the law.
+If you are facing any punishment based on your calls to 9-1-1, like a lease violation notice, a notice to vacate or a termination of your lease, that is against the law.

-Note: If something you or your guest does violates your lease, your landlord might use that against you but can’t use calling the police or emergency services as the reason to evict you.
+Note: If something you or your guest does violates your lease, your landlord might use that against you, but they can’t use calling the police or emergency services as the reason to evict or penalize you.